 5) When you log in to the program you must first set up your account by going to “Account Settings” which is found at the bottom- right of the HealthStream page directly under “Sitemap” (the exact location may vary based on your browser, but “Account Settings” will appear somewhere at the bottom of the page).
 When you go to “Account Settings” scroll to the question marked: “Select the best description of your job function.”
 Click on the drop-down menu and select the appropriate response: ”I AM A STUDENT.”

 6) Next click the green “Save Account Settings” button.

 7) After you receive a notice that your settings have been saved successfully, click the “To Do” tab at the top of the page.

 On that page you will find the appropriate trainings assigned based on your job function.
 Please make sure that your pop-up blocker is turned off before you begin the training.

 Any questions regarding the HIPAA training module should call the Rutgers Office of Enterprise Risk Management, Ethics, and Compliance @ 973-972- 8093.

-Please note that once you can view your completion certificate, you know you have completed the module.
-Failure to complete these required trainings will lead to a Student Affairs hold being placed on student accounts, affecting upcoming registration.
+Please note that once you have completed the course requirements and are able to view your completion certificate, you have completed the module.
+An email will be sent to the Office of Student Affairs and you will be marked as compliant within one to two business days.
+Failure to complete these required trainings may lead to a Student Affairs hold being placed on student accounts, affecting upcoming registration.

 Please email firstname.lastname@example.org if you you have questions.